 Your Bunkie can last for years to come, even through our harsh winter seasons, with the right care and maintenance.
-We made sure to give you 5 tips to prepare your Bunkie for winter, so let’s look at how to best open up your Bunkie for spring!
+We made sure to give you 5 tips to prepare your bunkies for winter. so let’s look at how to best open up your Bunkie for spring!

 After months of supporting the substantial weight of snow and ice, it’s essential to take a look at the overall condition of your Bunkie’s roof.
 Check for visible signs of damage and, if shingled, replace any missing shingles.
 Make sure the roof is still watertight by looking for signs of leaks or water damage along the ceiling.

 As happy as we are to see the snow melt, the extra ground moisture can cause your foundations to shift slightly.
 While a small amount of settling is normal, extreme shifts can cause instability and warping.
 A quick test is to open and close all doors and windows—are they still swinging free and level?
 If yes, your structure is still balanced.